-As a corollary, students should allow adequate time for committee members to review such materials, usually at least two weeks.
+As a corollary, students are required to submit materials for committee members to review at least two weeks prior to the defense.
 A student may request a change in his or her committee.
 The student should work in consultation with his/her major advisor and then notify the Director of Graduate Studies and the Graduate College.
 Policies of minor departments may vary; therefore, check for specifics through the minor department.